Resolvent approach to diffusions with discontinuous scale

 We are interested in the generalization of quasidiffusion provided by a more general pair $(\bs,\fm)$, where $\bs$ is only assumed to be a non-decreasing function.
 Some non-restrictive assumptions will be stated in Definition~\ref{DEF31}.
 The operator $\sL=\frac{1}{2}D_\fm D_\bs$ is still well defined, but \eqref{eq:12} should be replaced by

-This generalization has been investigated in the context of Markov processes by Sch\"utz \cite{S79} and in the context of Dirichlet forms by the first named author \cite{L23}.
+This generalization has been investigated in the context of Markov processes by Sch\"utz \cite{S79}, in the context of sample paths and limit theorem by Ogura \cite{O89} and in the context of Dirichlet forms by the first named author \cite{L23}.
 Just like in the case of quasidiffusion, two positive monotone solutions of \eqref{eq:11} still yield a reproducing kernel for general $(\bs,\fm)$, as stated in Definition~\ref{DEF38}.
 However, finding a “nice” Markov process corresponding to this reproducing kernel is not as straightforward.